-The beach’s access is completely free during the week, and you can use the hotel facility if you eat a meal in the hotel restaurant, which is right on the beach and offers delicious plates. (vegan and vegetarian options available).
+The beach’s access is completely free during the week, and you can use the hotel facility, such as beach chairs and umbrellas if you eat a meal in the hotel restaurant, which is right on the beach and offers delicious plates. (vegan and vegetarian options available).

-During the week you have to pay 100 MXN per person but you can use it as a credit for the restaurant.
+During the weekend you have to pay 100 MXN per person but you can use it as a credit for the restaurant.
 So it’s basically free as well as during the week.

-Xpu-ha is one of my favorite Mayan Riviera beaches.
+Among the best beaches of the Riviera Maya, Xpu-ha is one of my favorites as well, and probably among all the beaches in Mexico.
 It’s located a few miles past Puerto Aventuras and about 28 km from Playa del Carmen.

 it was my favorite Sunday escape when I used to live and work in Playa del Carmen about 15 years ago.
 It was deserted back then, with only a little shack where they served the best guacamole ever.

-If you wish to stay there there are a few hotel options.
+If you wish to stay there are a few hotel options.